 Pregnancy is an exciting time, often filled with anticipation and hope.
-It can also be overwhelming as you think about all you have to do to be ready.
-The prenatal specialists at Providence are here to help you and your baby stay healthy.
+Prenatal specialists at Providence help you and your baby stay healthy.
+OB-GYNs, family medicine physicians, and certified nurse midwives can care for you during your pregnancy.

 Our prenatal care program is designed to keep you strong, confident and informed throughout your pregnancy.
 Regular care can increase your chances of a routine, healthy delivery.
 Prenatal care is a series of well-care appointments and tests that happen once a month through your 28th week of pregnancy, and every two weeks leading up to your final month.
 During your last four weeks of pregnancy, we’ll see you once a week to make sure everyone is healthy and ready for the big day.